Mervyn LeRoy: The Wizard of Oz (1939): Magnum opus production

 In 1938, LeRoy proposed a film version of The Wonderful Wizard of Oz (1900).
 Louis B. Mayer purchased the rights to the property from Samuel Goldwyn for $50,000.
 Mayer limited LeRoy's role to producer and ultimately Victor Fleming was enlisted as credited director.
 LeRoy recalled the scope of the project:

 LeRoy added that "it took six months to prepare the picture, six months to shoot it, and then a lengthy post-production schedule for editing and scoring.
-Altogether The Wizard of Oz was many months in the making..."
+Altogether, The Wizard of Oz was many months in the making..."

-Though LeRoy was earning $3000 week ($600,000 per year), after completing The Wizard of Oz, he requested a release from his contract so as to return to directing, and Mayer complied:
+Though LeRoy was earning $3,000 a week ($600,000 per year), after completing The Wizard of Oz, he requested a release from his contract to return to directing, and Mayer complied.

-LeRoy accepted a cut in salary to $4000 a week as a director at M-G-M and "never again functioned only as a producer."
+LeRoy accepted a cut in salary to $4,000 a week as a director at M-G-M and "never again functioned only as a producer."